Lyle and Erik Menendez claimed their mother was a neglectful drunk — and so in August 1989, they got revenge on her and their father.

 His family disapproved of her because she was a child of divorce, while her parents distrusted Menendez merely because he was Cuban.
 Despite the mutual lack of familial blessings and the fact that Menendez was three years younger than Kitty, the lovers decided to elope in New York City in 1963.

-Jose Menendez came from a wealthy family that lost a lot of its wealth to the communist government during the Fidel Castro uprising.
+Jose Menendez came from a wealthy family that lost much of its wealth to the communist government during the Fidel Castro uprising.
 Starting from scratch, he graduated from Southern Illinois University and became a licensed CPA.
 He then snagged a lucrative job as an RCA executive and left New York for Los Angeles.

 Kitty Menendez worked as an elementary school teacher but retired when Lyle Menendez was born on Jan.
 10, 1968.
 By the time her second son, Erik, was born on Nov.
-27, 1970, the two parents had curated a lavish life in a Beverly Hills mansion once owned by Elton John.
+27, 1970, the two parents had created a lavish life in a Beverly Hills mansion once owned by Elton John.
 From the looks of it, the family wanted for nothing.

 But Lyle and Erik Menendez would later claim in court that their father had been abusive.
 He had demanded perfection from them on the tennis courts, soccer pitches, and the lap pools where he angrily coached them.